bahar-niknam/HSegFormerPlus/README.md

 # HSegFormer+

-**A Hybrid CNN–Transformer Framework with Stage-wise Cross-Attention for Brain Tumor MRI Segmentation**
+> **A Hybrid CNN–Transformer model with Stage-wise Cross-Attention for Brain Tumor MRI Segmentation**

-This repository accompanies the manuscript **HSegFormer+**, which presents a hybrid CNN–Transformer framework for automatic brain tumor segmentation in magnetic resonance imaging (MRI).
+HSegFormer+ is a hybrid deep learning model for automatic brain tumor segmentation in magnetic resonance imaging (MRI).
+The proposed architecture integrates convolutional neural networks and vision transformers through a stage-wise cross-attention mechanism to jointly exploit local anatomical details and global contextual representations.

-The manuscript is currently under peer review.
-The source code, pretrained models, and training scripts will be made publicly available after the review process is completed.
+The associated manuscript is currently under peer review.
+The source code, pretrained models, and training scripts will be released after the review process is completed.

 ---

-# Overview
+## Overview

-Brain tumor segmentation is an important step in computer-assisted diagnosis, treatment planning, radiotherapy planning, and disease monitoring.
-However, accurate segmentation remains challenging because of:

-- Large variations in tumor size and morphology
-- Ambiguous tumor boundaries
-- Heterogeneous tumor appearance
-- Class imbalance between tumor and background

-HSegFormer+ combines convolutional neural networks and vision transformers within a unified encoder–decoder framework to jointly capture local anatomical details and long-range contextual information.
+HSegFormer+ is a hybrid CNN–Transformer framework developed for brain tumor MRI segmentation.
+The proposed architecture integrates a SegFormer-B5 transformer encoder and a ResNet-50 CNN encoder through progressive stage-wise cross-attention, allowing complementary local and global feature representations to be learned across multiple encoding stages.

+The fused features are further refined using lightweight residual refinement blocks and progressively decoded through an attention-guided decoder with ASPP-based multi-scale contextual aggregation.
+The framework supports both binary and multi-class segmentation and has been evaluated on the BraTS 2021, Figshare, and BRISC 2025 datasets.

 ---

-# Architecture
+## Framework

 <p align="center">
 <img src="Proposed-Model.png" width="95%">